Charles2k/binary_trees/README.md

 * **17. Sibling**
   * [17-binary_tree_sibling.c](./17-binary_tree_sibling.c): C function that
-  returns a pointer to the sibling of a given node in a binary tree.
+  returns OOAa pointer to the sibling of a given node in a binary tree.
   * Returns `NULL` if no sibling is found.

 * **18. Uncle**